Alissa Quart: Bootstrapped: Liberating Ourselves from the American Dream (2023)

 Alissa's latest nonfiction book is Bootstrapped: Liberating Ourselves from the American Dream, "an unsparing... yet ultimately hopeful look at how we can shed the American obsession with self-reliance that has made us less healthy, less secure, and less fulfilled."
 Literary Hub called Bootstrapped one of the "most anticipated books of 2023."
 A starred review by Publishers Weekly said, "Quart’s vision of an America where no one needs to put on 'codified theatrical performances via social media' to get the help they need is a breath of fresh air.
 This eloquent and incisive call to action inspires.”
-Bootstrapped has been reviewed favorably by The Atlantic, Kirkus Reviews, Jacobin, and People magazine, with excerpts featured in The New York Times, TIME, and The Washington Post.
+Bootstrapped has been reviewed favorably by The Atlantic, Kirkus Reviews, and Jacobin, with excerpts featured in The New York Times, TIME, and The Washington Post.

+Kirkus Reviews named Bootstrapped one of the best non-fiction books of 2023.

 Magazine, news and multimedia work

 She coined the term hyperlink cinema in 2005 in a review of the film Happy Endings for Film Comment.
 In the article, she underscored director Don Roos's use of connecting scenes through happenstance, and linking text and captions under or next to a split-screen image.
 Other films that she includes under this term: The Opposite of Sex, Magnolia, Time Code, and Paul Haggis's Crash, and the TV series 24.
 Hyperlink cinema was further popularized by Roger Ebert in his review of Syriana the same year.

-Her work for The New York Times Magazine includes a feature on the indie music scene in Toronto, a story about a transmale college freshman at Barnard.
+Her work for The New York Times Magazine includes a feature on the indie music scene in Toronto, a story about a trans man who's a college freshman at Barnard.

 Quart commissioned and helped originate Maisie Crow's 50-minute documentary about the Jackson Women's Health Organization, the last abortion clinic in Mississippi, writing its National Magazine Award-nominated multimedia story for the Atavist.